Anti-war protests in Russia (2022–present): March

 On 15 March, Anastasia Parshkova was arrested for standing alone before the Cathedral of Christ the Saviour in Moscow with a placard bearing the words "6th Commandment.
 Don't Kill".
 She was taken to the police station, according to the Avtozak Live telegram channel.

 The art historian Maria Silina has characterized Parshkova's action – redeploying symbols of the Russian Orthodox Church to critique the alliance between Orthodox religion and military ideology – as an example of détournement typical of contemporary feminist art activism in Russia.

-In the week following International Women's Day, several videos went viral on social media showing Russian police arresting protestors for simply holding up a blank sign.
+In the week following International Women's Day, several videos went viral on social media showing Russian police arresting protesters for simply holding up a blank sign.
 Another arrest which went viral was that of a woman arrested for holding up a small sign that simply read "два слова" ("two words" in Russian).

 By the end of March, mass protests were reported to have largely subsided due to repression from the authorities.
 Some smaller individual acts of opposition against the war continued.